 Put simply, every business should have one.

-In this guide, we’ll discuss how small to mid-sized businesses can create practical employee handbooks.
+In this guide, we’ll discuss how small to mid-sized businesses can create practical employee manuals.
 Read on to discover what your handbook needs to include.

 What is an Employee Handbook?